-Here's the complete lowdown on obtaining a visa for Indians travelling to Indonesia:
+Here's the complete lowdown on obtaining a visa for Indonesia for those travelling to the world's largest archipelago:

 Tourist visa-exemptionIf you're staying for less than 30 days, you don't need a visa for Indonesia at all!
 India falls under the list of countries that are granted exemption from Visa, only for people travelling for tourism purposes and staying for less than a month.
 Upon arrival, immigration customs will stamp your passport with a visa-exemptions stamp; this allows them to track your stay.
 This stamp is free of cost, non-extendable and cannot be converted into another type of visa policy for Indonesia.
 There are 169 nationalities who are exempted from Visas, including Germany, India, France, Malaysia, Australia and the UK.
 You can find the complete list of countries here.
 You must arrive at one of the following checkpoints to use this option: